 Tennessee Coalition for Open Government seeks to preserve, protect and improve citizen access to public information and open government in Tennessee through an alliance of citizens, journalists and civic groups.
 Our focus is research and education because we believe knowledgeable citizens are the best way to protect the free flow of information.

 TCOG’s mission rests on the belief that access to government information, through public records and public meetings, is crucial in allowing informed citizen participation in a democratic society.

-Since its inception in 2003, TCOG has provided training and presentations to more than 2,400 people and offered on-the-spot free guidance to more than 1,200 citizens and journalists.
+Since its inception in 2003, TCOG has provided workshops and presentations, and provided on-the-spot free guidance to thousands of Tennessee residents, including professional journalists, civic groups and college students.
 It has conducted research into open government issues, providing education to citizens, journalists and lawmakers.